New Here? We'd love to meet you! Plan your visit with us. Click here

 THE CHURCH

-We believe in the power and significance of the Church and the necessity of believers to meet regularly together.
-The church is the body of Christ, an extension of Christ's life and ministry in the world today.
+We believe that the church is the body of Christ, an extension of Christ's life and ministry in the world today.

 Sacraments